Tuhingits/Selenium-with-Python-Using-Unittest-Page-Object-Model/README.md

-# Selenium-with-Python-Using-Unittest-Page-Object-Model And data driven Testing
+# Automated a login module using selenium python with page object model and data driven testing
 This repository provides a comprehensive example of using Selenium with Python, implementing the Page Object Model (POM) design pattern and data-driven testing.
 The POM approach helps create reusable and maintainable test code, while data-driven testing enables executing tests with different sets of input data.

 ## Table of Contents